 For the inland piezometers along the Hukatere transect in the Motutangi region (e.g. Hukatere and Forest), the trend of simulated groundwater level generally follows the observed groundwater level.
-However, the increase in groundwater levels over recent years has not been replicated in the simulation.
+The increase in groundwater levels over recent years has been replicated in the simulation, though is less pronounced than in the observed data set.